hyryel/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 ## Dynamically Spawned Network Prefabs

 Netcode for GameObjects uses the term "dynamically spawned" to convey that the `NetworkObject` is being spawned via user specific code.
-Whereas a player or in-scene placed `NetworkObject` (with scene management enabled) is typically spawned by Netcode for GameObjects.
+Whereas a Player or in-scene placed `NetworkObject` (with scene management enabled) is typically spawned by Netcode for GameObjects.
 There are several ways to spawn a network Prefab via code:

 ### Dynamic Spawning (non-pooled):